JuliaLang/PackageCompiler.jl/docs/src/index.md

 [https://sourceforge.net/projects/mingw-w64/files/](https://sourceforge.net/projects/mingw-w64/files/) or by following the instructions for setting up a toolchain capable of compiling Julia itself on Windows at [https://github.com/JuliaLang/julia/blob/master/doc/build/windows.md#cygwin-to-mingw-cross-compiling](https://github.com/JuliaLang/julia/blob/master/doc/build/windows.md#cygwin-to-mingw-cross-compiling) and then run PackageCompilerX from the cygwin terminal.
+Alternatively, the package manager [chocolatey](https://chocolatey.org/) can be used to get mingw on Windows.